yabinmeng/dseutilities/scripts/ansible/dse_metrics_collector/README.md

 ## 1.2.
 Automate the Integration

-Although the DataStax has already simplified the integration of DSE MC with Prometheus and Grafna, the [procedure](https://docs.datastax.com/en/monitoring/doc/monitoring/metricsCollector/mcExportMetricsDocker.html) still has some manual work involved.
+Although DataStax has already simplified the integration of DSE MC with Prometheus and Grafna, the [procedure](https://docs.datastax.com/en/monitoring/doc/monitoring/metricsCollector/mcExportMetricsDocker.html) still has some manual work involved.
 For example,

 * We still need to install docker and docker compose on the host machine where we intend to run Prometheus and Grafana (assuming we don't have existing Prometheus and Grafana servers)
 * We still need to configure "collectd" and DSE MC on each of DSE servers.